-The general condition of your cat's skin and coat are good indicators of its health.
-A healthy coat should be shiny and smooth, not coarse or brittle, and healthy skin should be supple and clear, not greasy, flaky or bumpy.
-Although health and nutrition influence the luster and texture of your cat's coat from the inside, regular grooming and skin care on the outside will help keep your cat's coat clean and free of tangles, no matter what type of hair coat he or she has.
+The general condition of your cat's skin and coat are good indicators of her health.
+A healthy coat should be shiny and smooth, not coarse or brittle, and healthy skin should be supple and clear, not greasy, flaky, or bumpy.
+Although health and nutrition influence the shine and texture of your cat's coat from the inside, regular grooming and skin care on the outside will also help keep your cat's coat clean and free of tangles, no matter what type of hair coat they have.

-What are the different types of hair coat that a cat might have?
+What are the different types of hair coats that a cat might have?

-Some cats that live in cooler climates, particularly if they venture outdoors, will undergo two heavy seasonal shedding cycles per year (late spring and late fall), during which much of the undercoat falls out in clumps.
-However, many cats that share our homes shed hair in low levels all year round.
+Some cats living in cooler climates, particularly if they frequently venture outdoors, undergo two heavy seasonal shedding cycles per year (late spring and late fall), during which much of the undercoat falls out in clumps.
+However, many cats that share our homes shed at low levels all year round.

-How does nutrition influence the appearance of my cat's hair and skin?
+How does nutrition influence the appearance of my cat's coat and skin?

-What role does health play in the appearance of my cat's coat and skin?
+What role does health play in my cat’s coat and skin appearance?

-Illness or stress, especially if it is chronic or long-standing, will affect the appearance of your pet's coat, particularly its luster and texture, and many cats will shed excessively when they are under stress.
-Some of the more common examples of diseases that can affect your pet's coat include hormone imbalances or other metabolic problems, digestive disturbances such as chronic diarrhea, parasites, both internal (intestinal worms) and external (fleas, ticks, mange mites), and cancer.
-Even arthritis or obesity can cause skin problems such as dandruff or matting if the cat is unable to groom itself properly.
+Illness or stress, especially if chronic or long-standing, will affect the appearance of your cat’s coat, particularly its shine and texture, and many cats will shed excessively when they are under stress.
+Some of the more common examples of diseases that can affect your cat’s coat include hormone imbalances or other metabolic problems (hyperthyroidism), digestive disturbances (e.g., chronic diarrhea), internal (intestinal worms) and external (fleas, ticks, mange mites) parasites, and cancer.
+Arthritis and obesity can cause skin problems such as dandruff and matting if the cat cannot groom herself properly.

 What role does regular grooming play in the appearance of my cat's coat and skin?

-Regardless of the type of hair coat, you should inspect your cat's coat every day to make sure there are no tangles or clumps that have developed under the armpits, in the groin, or behind the ears.
-If you regularly check your cat's coat and skin, you will also have a better chance of detecting any unusual lumps, bumps, or areas of sensitivity on your cat's body at an early stage.
+Regardless of the type of hair coat, you should inspect your cat's coat every few days to ensure there are no tangles or clumps under the armpits, in the groin, or behind the ears.
+If you regularly check your cat's coat and skin, you will also have a better chance of detecting any unusual lumps and bumps or areas of sensitivity on your cat's body.

 How often should I bathe my cat?

 Most healthy adult cats are fastidious groomers and rarely require a bath.
-How often your particular cat needs to be bathed will depend somewhat on its age, lifestyle, and whether there are any underlying health problems.
-For example, an older, arthritic cat that has difficulty grooming itself may need the occasional bath to remove loose hair and objectionable odors.
+How often your cat needs to be bathed will depend somewhat on her age, lifestyle, and whether there are any underlying health problems.
+For example, an arthritic or overweight cat with difficulty grooming may need the occasional bath to remove loose hair and objectionable odors.
 If your cat has skin allergies, your veterinarian may prescribe frequent bathing with a therapeutic shampoo as part of the treatment regime.

-My cat seems to only have skin or coat problems at specific times of the year.
+My cat only has skin or coat problems at specific times of the year.
 Why is this?

-Some cats may suffer from skin irritation related to dry winter conditions, particularly from lack of humidity in our homes.
-Other cats that have allergies to pollens from trees, plants, or grass may develop skin problems during pollen season - this may occur in the spring with tree pollens, or during summer or fall for plant pollen allergies.
-Some cats are allergic to fleas or other biting insects and can develop a rash or patchy hair loss with even a single insect bite.
+Some cats may suffer from skin irritation related to dry winter conditions, mainly from the lack of humidity in our homes.
+Other cats that have allergies to pollen from trees, plants, or grass may develop skin problems during pollen season, which may occur in the spring with tree pollen or during summer or fall for plant pollen allergies.
+Some cats are allergic to fleas or other biting insects and can develop a rash or patchy hair loss with a single insect bite.

-If you bathe or groom your cat and the skin or coat problem returns quickly, you should bring him or her to the veterinary clinic for an examination.
-Sometimes, skin problems such as a skin rash, itchiness, excessive dandruff, heavy shedding, a greasy coat, or an unpleasant skin odor can indicate a serious underlying problem, as discussed above.
-In many cases, this underlying problem will be easy to diagnose and treat, but occasionally, the underlying disorder can present a diagnostic challenge and might even require referral to a dermatologist.
+If you bathe or groom your cat and the skin or coat problem returns quickly, you should bring her to the veterinary clinic for an examination.
+Sometimes, skin problems, such as a rash, itchiness, excessive dandruff, heavy shedding, a greasy coat, or unpleasant odor, can indicate a serious underlying problem.
+In many cases, this underlying problem will be simple to diagnose and treat, but occasionally, the underlying disorder can present a diagnostic challenge and might even require referral to a dermatologist.
 Once the underlying problem is diagnosed, the appropriate treatment can be prescribed to control your cat's symptoms.